 An added benefit of this selection is their ability to stack without being too high off the ground, so you can save space in a home gym instead of littering the walls with various box sizes.

-Rep Fitness (3 in 1)
+Our Top Pick: Rep Fitness (3 in 1)

-Whether you are adding to your home gym or opening your own CrossFit box, buying the right plyo boxes is an important decision.
+That said, whether you are adding to your home gym or opening your own CrossFit box, buying the right plyo boxes is an important decision.